-The thrust of the monetary policy stance for 2022/23 was to strike a balance between containing inflationary pressures whilst supporting growth and financial stability to attain broad macroeconomic objectives.
-The policy stance was motivated by the need to contain the headwinds from the effects of global shocks portrayed in high import prices, decline in foreign reserves, shortage of foreign exchange, and rising borrowing costs in the international financial markets.
+The thrust of the monetary policy stance for 2022/23 was to strike a balance between containing inflationary pressures while supporting growth and financial stability to attain broad macroeconomic objectives.
+The policy stance was motivated by the need to contain the headwinds from the effects of global shocks portrayed in high import prices, declines in foreign reserves, shortages of foreign exchange, and rising borrowing costs in the international financial markets.

-The monetary policy was successful in maintaining adequate liquidity in banks, consistent with the requirements by different economic activities.
-The conduct of monetary policy, supported by fiscal policy measures and improved business environment, contributed to the high growth of credit to the private sector, without causing undue inflationary pressures to the economy.
+The monetary policy was successful in maintaining adequate liquidity in banks, consistent with the requirements of different economic activities.
+The conduct of monetary policy, supported by fiscal policy measures and an improved business environment, contributed to the high growth of credit in the private sector without causing undue inflationary pressures on the economy.

-Annual growth of monetary aggregates was broadly in line with the targets.
-Extended broad money supply (M3) grew at an average of 13.7 percent in 2022/23 from 12.2 percent in 2021/22, slightly above the target of 10.3 percent (Fig.2.2).
-This outturn was attributable to recovery of economic activities manifested in the growth of credit to the private sector that recorded an average growth of 22.2 percent, compared with 9.9 percent in 2021/22 (Fig. 2.3).
+The annual growth of monetary aggregates was broadly in line with the targets.
+Extended broad money supply (M3) grew at an average of 13.7 percent in 2022/23 from 12.2 percent in 2021/22, slightly above the target of 10.3 percent (Fig. 2.2).
+This outturn was attributable to the recovery of economic activities manifested in the growth of credit to the private sector, which recorded an average growth of 22.2 percent, compared with 9.9 percent in 2021/22.
+(Fig. 2.3).